AdobeDocs/analytics.en/help/analyze/report-builder/create-a-data-block.md

     - Dimension components are added to the Row section or to the Column section if you have a dimension already in the columns.
     - Date components are added to the Column section.
-    - Filter components are added to the Filters section.
+    - Segment components are added to the Segments section.

     **Start date as a Dimension**